alexandreToito/letmeask/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# LETMEASK

+### Description

+This project was developed following the instructions of the course given by Rocketseat in their NLW #5.

+The application consists of a CRA using Typescript, SCSS and Firebase.

+### Attention

+Create an account at https://console.firebase.google.com/ to follow up with the required envs

 ## Available Scripts